rayxuan2000/GPT-and-LLM/README.md

 - In the first phase, just let the input go through a simple embedding layer (C,C) [C is vocabulary size].
 When generating new text, a parameter _max_new_tokens_ denotes how many more characters it will generate.

 - **An important mathematical trick in self-attention**:  Use lower trianguler matrix to achieve weighted aggregation.
 Each row is like a batch, we only care about using preceding tokens and current token to predict current stuff.
 So this natural auto-regressive structure can be intuitive.
 In real implementation, this can be achieved by so called "masked_fill".
+Each example across batch dimension is of course processed completely independently and never "talk" to each other.
+In an "encoder" attention block just delete the single line that does masking with tril, allowing all tokens to communicate. **This block here is called a "decoder" attention block** because it has triangular masking, and is usually used in autoregressive settings, like language modeling.

+- Attention is a communication mechanism.
+Can be seen as nodes in a directed graph looking at each other and aggregating information with a weighted sum from all nodes that point to them, with data-dependent weights.
+Here I make it a little bit simpler.
+There is rigorously no communication between any two tokens but just some part of them.

+- "self-attention" just means that the keys and values are produced from the same source as queries.
+In "cross-attention", the queries still get produced from x, but the keys and values come from some other, external source (e.g. an encoder module).

+- "Scaled" attention additional divides wei by 1/sqrt(head_size).
+This makes it so when input Q,K are unit variance, wei will be unit variance too and Softmax will stay diffuse and not saturate too much.

 ## Conclusion